 Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family by Omid Scobie and Carolyn Durand.

 Elizabeth: A Celebration in Photographs of the Queen's Life and Reign by Jennie Bond.

 The Man in the Brown Suit: MI5, Edward VIII and an Irish Assassin by James Parris.

 The clear choice there was Finding Freedom, the most talked about and timely book on the entire August list.
-I knew the other British royalty books would probably wouldn't appeal much to Royalty.nu visitors.
-Queen Elizabeth is always popular, but photo books of this type don't sell particularly well through the site.
+I knew the other British royalty books probably wouldn't appeal much to Royalty.nu visitors.
+Queen Elizabeth II is always popular, of course, but photo books of this type don't sell particularly well through the site.
 Books about Edward VIII aren't tremendously popular, either, and Anna of Denmark will likely appeal most to an academic audience.

 The next category on the August 2020 royal book list was Europe:

 The Habsburgs: To Rule the World by Martyn Rady.

 In the Manner of the Franks: Hunting, Kingship, and Masculinity in Early Medieval Europe by Eric J. Goldberg.

 County and Nobility in Norman Italy: Aristocratic Agency in the Kingdom of Sicily, 1130-1189 by Hervin Fernández-Aceves.

 Women and Economic Power in Premodern Royal Courts by Cathleen Sarti.